 Official information requests

 Official information requests are governed by the Local Government Official Information and Meetings Act 1987 (LGOIMA).
-Under this Act, everything we do is public information and our books have to be open and freely available.

 Who can make a request?